nodesmith/aion-wiki/Aion-Owner's-Manual.md

 eth.accounts
 ```

 Any of the accounts shown can be used to perform mentioned commands below.
-Refer to the configuration section of kernel for more information regarding creating accounts.
+Refer to the configuration section of [Kernel](#kernel) for more information regarding creating accounts.

 ### CHECK YOUR BALANCE